wizmo2/zidoo-player/README.md

 ### Configuration

 1. Add `Zidoo` Integration from the 'Configuraion-Integration' menu
-2. Add the IP address of player
+2. Enter the IP address of player
 3. Enter the Password if you have authentication enabled
 4. Add standard Media Control card for newly added media_player device